-Two ASHRAE research projects have revealed a potential loss in efficiency in some filters as they are exposed to superfine particles.
-Non-ANSI approved Appendix J has been added as an optional conditioning step to the 52.2 Standard to provide a method of identification of the drop in filter efficiency.
-The reported value per Appendix J would be referred to as MERV 'A.' Thus filters tested per Standard 52.2 with Appendix J option would have a MERV and a MERV 'A' reported value.
+Much research, including two ASHRAE research projects, have revealed a potential loss in efficiency in some filters (charged media) as they are used.
+Normative approved Appendix J has been added as an optional conditioning step to the 52.2 Standard to provide a method of identification of the drop in filter efficiency.
+The reported value per Appendix J would be referred to as MERV A. Thus filters tested per Standard 52.2 with Appendix J option would have a MERV and a MERV A reported value.